Pisaasu: Production

 After receiving positive reviews for Onaayum Aattukkuttiyum (2013), Mysskin was signed up by director Bala to make a film under his production house, B Studios.
 Mysskin subsequently left for the US to research and write the script for the horror film, before a launch ceremony for the venture was held in Chennai in May 2014 at midnight, contrary to typical morning time launches.
 Newcomers Naga and Prayaga Martin were cast in the principal roles, with the latter being selected to play a ghost after a successful audition.
 Naga had been selected by Bala, whom he had associated with as an assistant director for the director's project Tharai Thappattai (2015).
 Harish Uthaman was signed up to play a pivotal role and shot for his portions in June 2014.
 The team shot action scenes with Hong Kong stuntman Tony Leung Siu Hung, who collaborated with Mysskin after Mugamoodi (2012), while Ravi Roy, Jayashree Lakshminarayanan and newcomer Arrol Corelli joined the team as cinematographer, art director and music composer respectively.
 Malayalam actress Kani Kusruti, who had earlier featured in the film Burma, was also cast for a supporting role.

-The team released a teaser trailer on 15 November 2014, revealing that production had been finished in fifty two days and the project had entered the post-production stage.

-Soundtrack

-Soundtrack was composed by debutant Arrol Corelli and had only one track written by Thamizhachi Thangapandian.
+The film was in post-production as of October 2014.

+Music